clydebarrow/esphome-docs-hugo/content/components/sensor/total_daily_energy.md

 ```
 ## Lifetime instead of Daily

-For a more-generic version of this component which does not reset every midnight, see [integration]({{< ref "integration/" >}}), which can provide device-lifetime values instead of daily values with the following example settings:
+For a more-generic version of this component which does not reset every midnight, see {{< docref "integration/" >}}, which can provide device-lifetime values instead of daily values with the following example settings:

 ```yaml
 # Example configuration entry